NBCC Ready To Oversee Unitech's Stalled Projects, Centre Informs SC

 The government has also told the SC that a high-powered panel would be established, to ensure that the projects are completed in a time-bound manner.
 In the meantime, all facilities extended to jailed company promoters, Sanjay Chandra and Ajay Chandra, have been withdrawn owing to their non-cooperation in an ongoing forensic audit.
 In 2017, the top court had directed the Tihar jail authorities, where the brothers are lodged, to facilitate Chandras’ meeting with company officials, so that they could arrange money for refunding buyers, as well as completing projects.

-Earlier, the SC ordered a forensic audit of the company and its subsidiary companies over the alleged financial irregularities and diversion of homebuyers' funds.
+The Chandras were denied parole, as they had failed to deposit the entire bail money (they had deposited Rs 481 crores of the Rs 750 crores that they were obliged to).
+In December 2018, the SC had ordered a forensic audit of the company and its subsidiary companies, over the alleged financial irregularities and diversion of homebuyers' funds.
 Of the 74 construction projects undertaken by the embattled realtor, as many as 61 are incomplete, affecting about 16,300 homebuyers.
-The forensic audit will be carried out in various phases.
-In Phase-1, the auditors will focus on the 74 housing projects and the entities of Unitech involved in this project.
+The forensic audit is expected to be carried out in various phases.